egecansen/resume/README.md

 - ***[Pickleib](https://github.com/Umutayb/Pickleib)***
   - Improved documentation, property configurations, and scability for future upgrades.
+  - For this library, I created a MongoDB database that includes methods and documentations.
   - Added chat support functionality.
-This feature utilizes the power of OpenAI API services and the GPT-Utilities library.
-By seamlessly integrating with mongoDB database, the chat support feature provides a dynamic and engaging environment for users.
+This feature uses OpenAI API and MongoDB Atlas API services along with the GPT-Utilities library.
+By seamlessly integrating chatGPT with MongoDB database, the chat support feature provides a dynamic and engaging environment for users.
 Allowing them to receive assistance and retrieve method information and usage examples from the Pickleib library.

 - ***[GPT-Utilities](https://github.com/Umutayb/GPT-Utilities)***
   - This library utilizes the OpenAI API service to provide inner GPT functionality for Java projects.